kpgh46/kpgh46/README.md

 ..I believe my unique set of skills sets me apart from others in the industry.

+..I am currently working on MERN stack projects like creating a social meeting clone.
+After, I plan to enhance my Workout Generator project by connecting it Mongo DB with user authentication.

 If you would like to learn more, please see my personal portfolio page or contact me at kevinmcpeak46@gmail.com